 Summary

 The Volkswagen Golf is a five-door family hatchback, available in petrol, diesel or plug-in hybrid formats.
 The current model is the eighth generation and was launched in late 2019.
-It arrived in the UK by summer 2020.
+It arrived in the UK in summer 2020 and received a mid-life update in summer 2024.

-Unlike earlier versions of the Golf, there will be no three-door hatchback version.
-An estate model will join the range in 2021, while performance models like the GTI, GTE and GTD arrived in the second half of 2020.
-There won’t be an all-electric e-Golf this time around, as the new Golf-sized Volkswagen ID.3 becomes the electric alternative to a petrol or diesel Golf.
+Unlike earlier versions of the Golf, there is no three-door hatchback version.
+An estate model joined the range in 2021, while performance models like the GTI, GTE and GTD arrived in the second half of 2020.
+There’s no electric e-Golf this time around, as the new Golf-sized Volkswagen ID.3 becomes the electric alternative to a petrol or diesel Golf.

 Initial reviews of the new Volkswagen Golf at the international launch were very positive, although the overall rating dropped back by several points once more local reviews of UK-spec cars were published in recent months.

-The Golf has received praise for being better to drive than its acclaimed predecessor, although its ‘all-digital’ interior has received mixed reviews.
+The Golf has received praise for being better to drive than its acclaimed predecessor, although its ‘all-digital’ interior has received generally poor reviews from almost all reviewers for not being anywhere as user-friendly as previous models.

 Golf highlights